 Source - The place retailer or market where the item is being purchased.
-This is often Amazon, Walmart, or AliExpress.
+This is often Amazon, Walmart, or AliExpress for example.

 Destination - The marketplace where you are selling the item.
 This is often eBay, Shopify, or Amazon (MFN).